ririw/weekendproject-autocomplete/README.markdown

     structural comparison.
 The fix was simple - just replace the Array in SearchSourceQuery with a List, which does do a structural compare (and also matches the TrieCounter, and also perhaps better matches the general structure of the problem).
 Again, java vs scala and identity vs structural comparison was a problem :(
+  * Mon Jun 23 00:02:37 EST 2014 - Lw - 89c19a30c8d4c7d7b485452ea1dfd670bfd1650a: Didn't call angular's refresh
+    function from inside a callback, so searches wouldn't update.
+Still learning angular, and it's not 100% magic, and therefore can't cover _every_ change
+  * Mon Jun 23 00:02:37 EST 2014 - Lw - 89c19a30c8d4c7d7b485452ea1dfd670bfd1650a: Used the textContent attribute, to
+    pull in a suggestion, so of course later on this text content came with heaps of accidental whitespace and that looked dumb.

 # Discoveries
 ## Memory use profiling